-Purpose of the Order of the Arrow
+What is the purpose of the Order of the Arrow?

-- Recognize those who best exemplify the Scout Oath and Law in their daily lives and through that recognition cause others to conduct themselves in a way that warrants similar recognition. - Promote camping, responsible outdoor adventure, and environmental stewardship as essential components of every Scout's experience, in the unit, year-round, and in summer camp. - Develop leaders with the willingness, character, spirit and ability to advance the activities of their units, our Brotherhood, Scouting, and ultimately our nation. - Crystallize the Scout habit of helpfulness into a life purpose of leadership in cheerful service to others.
+• Recognize those who best exemplify the Scout Oath and Law in their daily lives and through that recognition cause others to conduct themselves in a way that warrants similar recognition.

-Eligibility of Election
+• Promote camping, responsible outdoor adventure, and environmental stewardship as essential components of every Scout's experience, in the unit, year-round, and in summer camp.

+• Develop leaders with the willingness, character, spirit and ability to advance the activities of their units, our Brotherhood, Scouting, and ultimately our nation.

+• Crystallize the Scout habit of helpfulness into a life purpose of leadership in cheerful service to others.

+What are the requirements to join the Order of the Arrow?